joonayaka/excusinator/README.md

  - Saves new examples to the dataset
  - **Automatically retrains** the model on each new input
  - Displays a **confusion matrix** after every retraining
+ - Extra: save weights for the trained model and vectorizer
+ - Extra: load previously saved weights if needed

 ## Dataset Format